marlonmisra/lane-finding/README.md

 Our goal was not only to detect and annotate lane segments, but rather to predict the location of the full lanes.
 To do this, I first looped through the line segments and put each point of the line segments into a left lane or right lane bucket, depending on the slope of the line segment.
 In addition, I also moved the slopes themselves into left slope and right slope buckets.

 To find the coordinates of the two points that make up the lane, I performed these steps for each lane.
-First, I found the mean point and mean slope from the colleciton of points and slopes I calculated.
+First, I found the mean point and mean slope from the collection of points and slopes I calculated.
 Then I used the X-Y coordinates of the mean point, the mean slope, and a Y coordinate (either the bottom of the image for the bottom of the lane or the value of the parameter max_dist which represents how far the lanes go), to extrapolate the two X-coordinates of the two points I need.

 ```python